BATAK!

 14/9

-I strolled into breakfast, ordering fruit juice, muesli and tea.
+I strolled into breakfast trying to manifest a colonial air of dignity, ordering fruit juice, muesli and tea.
 Sent off postcards - they had a post box.
-I did not have my lover from Bukit Lawang.
+I did not have my wild environmentalist lover from Bukit Lawang.
 Maybe I should have stayed longer to find her there.
 This place was far too accessible and tame.
-I looked over the vast placid view of the Lake Toba.
-A ferry came with the locals singing gospel songs like a south sea island movie from the 50s.
-Ginger Rogers or Fred Astaire just had to roll up with Bing Crosby.
-The Mars was contacted without success.
-The Tweezerman was lubricated with cooking oil without success.
-The US Navy waterproof zip bags that needed gluing due to their poor quality design, the zip section had come loose and the top above the zips had simply ripped off, the hotel manager pointed to his paper glue.
-The tea was too strong, the muesli had warm powder milk and coconut shavings was the
+I looked over the vast placid view of the Lake Toba from the dining balcony veranda with flowers draping across it.
+A ferry came with the locals singing gospel songs like a South Sea island movie from the 1950s.
+Ginger Rogers or Fred Astaire just had to roll up with Bing Crosby, with a few American wise cracks to the British colonialist with stiff upper lip.
+The Mars Hotel was contacted without success for the foreign legion cap.
+The Tweezerman nose trimmer was lubricated with local Batak cooking oil without success.
+The US Seal Navy waterproof zip bags that needed gluing due to their poor quality design - the zip section had come loose and the top above the zips had simply ripped off - the hotel manager when I queried it pointed to his paper glue.
+The tea was too strong, the muesli had warm powder milk and coconut shavings was the cereal.
+They tried.
+But the view was enlightening and the steep old crater walls covered in grass and some pine trees, evaporated all hostility in a serenity that moulded into the lake's ephemeral beauty.
+It was calm not jagged edges and green not hostile rock.
+There was not even a distorting haze in the distance.
+I asked for a pot of hot water and a glass of hot water arrived, to get them to follow instructions was a challenge the Dutch had lost a generation ago in the mystical Warung of Indonesian inscrutability, where in the end in fact a glass was required.
+Mangroves swept below the restaurant onto the lake.
+I went to get the pot and the manager brought a massive container of boiling water.
+I knew I was behaving like a grumpy old man, hanging out trying to look young in my tank top and bathers - all black cool - yet I was 44.

-I could hire a motorbike and go round the island - joined in one corner so not actually an island.
-Go trekking up to the high plateau in the centre or stroll about Tuk Tuk visiting cafes, my illness seemed to be over.
+I could hire a motorbike and go round the island - joined in one corner with the mainland so not actually an island.
+Or go trekking up to the high plateau in the centre, or stroll about Tuk Tuk visiting cafes, my illness seemed to be over.
 Though I was irritated.
-Things were going missing a bit too rapidly and no beautiful woman was here, in fact a few couples, some lone wolf male backpackers who seemed just as peeved as me at the lack of female companionship.
+Things were going missing a bit too rapidly and no beautiful woman was here, in fact only a few couples, some lone wolf male backpackers who seemed just as peeved as me at the lack of female companionship.

-Batak housing was hipped or saddle back tapering to a point at its ends with gables of wild beasts and demons to protect the occupants.
-Some had corrugated iron roofs in a modern ugly innovation.
-Traditionally on stilts few were like this.
 The drifting smoke of the perpetual Indonesian herbal cigarettes drifted to my table.
 Beijing Chinese businessmen had arrived.
 The corrosive qualities of black tea on a Palm writing pad surface were marked.
 Etched on like the disintegrating into chaos or entropy of my trip, of Indonesia, of time itself.
 The American with the Beijing businessmen had arrived and Toba's time as a backwater was up.
 The Coralina charging $11 for a room that would go for at least a $100 in the West was going to be purchased, renovated and package tours would be arriving and I was the last of the backpackers that would visit the Hotel at the end of the world.
-Built on a crater that catapulted the globe into an iceage - so obvious now and conquered by Jesus of the protesting variety.
+Built on a crater that catapulted the globe into an iceage and gave rise to modern man - so obvious now and conquered by Jesus of the protesting variety.
 Guitar lovers to boot.

 So here goes - back to the 14th.